scds/text-analysis-2/ner.md

 > ***Trade offs: Speed Vs. Accuracy***

-> As we get more familiar with the NLP workflow, we will encounter a number of concessions that developers of tools make in order to  .
-Indeed, in the we set the bar low!  - which can demand significant processing resources, in terms of computing memory.
-For example, tokenization: we know that a space does not necessarily indicate the beginning of a new word but creating a comprehensive list of exceptions would be very time-consuming.
+> As we get more familiar with the NLP workflow, we will encounter various concessions that developers make in designing their tools to increase the speed or maximize the efficiency of processes.
+For example, with respect to tokenization: we know that a space does not necessarily indicate the beginning of a new word but creating a comprehensive list of exceptions in various languages would be very time-consuming.
+Indeed, in the "[Pre-Processing Digitized Texts](https://scds.github.io/text-analysis-1/output.html)" lesson, we discussed setting the bar for accuracy relatively low because it would take too long to correct every error.
+> Accuracy is not the only feature traded off for speed or efficiency in the design of computer programs and algorithms.
+The Python library we will be using for the lesson, SpaCy, limits the choices we have in how to approach the NLP workflow by making decisions for us in order to optimize for speed.
+Most troubling is the privileging of efficiency over equity - whether it is done consciously or unconsciously - by not involving minoritized groups in the design process, by assuming that the user shares the dominant subject position of the developer, by not taking the time to assemble fully representative training datasets and so on.

 ### Dependency parsing